from Nurse Kristen Ewers

 CDC Vaccines & Immunizations:

-The Ohio Department of Health has vaccination requirements for students who will be entering the 7th grade for the current school year and for students who will be entering the 12th grade for the current school year.
+The Ohio Department of Health has vaccination requirements for all students who will be entering kindergarten, 7th grade and the 12th grade for the current school year.

 Other Medical Resources/Links: